Wild Bills Beef Jerky Recipe

 Step 1: Beef

-Our choice of beef - eye of round
+Our choice of beef - eye-of-round

-Cutting off fat from our choice of beef - eye of round
+Cutting off fat from our choice of beef - eye-of-round

 Just put the beef in the freezer for 50 – 60 minutes before slicing to help firm it up a bit.